alexben300502/starrr/README.md

 # 1. Creation of a web application

 We created an application using the programming language NodeJS, and for the database where we stored the data we used Redis. <br>
+The following folders: routes https://github.com/alexben300502/starrr/blob/main/userapi/src/routes/user.js and controllers https://github.com/alexben300502/starrr/blob/main/userapi/src/controllers/user.js allowed us to make changes for the user in the database.
+Thus controller will be called when it will receives routes.
 Also, we have configured ther server and the application to be able to run on the port 3000.  <br>
 After that, we covered the application with diferent test of diferent levels, in total we had 12 tests. <br>
 All the test are functioning and we had respectivelly : <br>